Paddle For Hunger

 November 27th 2025

 Grab some friends and join us Thanksgiving Morning at 7 a.m.
 The event is FREE and open to the public but registration is encouraged.
-Donate $40 or more to get an event t-shirt.
-Come by Kihei Canoe Club between 7 a.m. – 10 a.m. on Thanksgiving day to drop off your food donations and pick up your t-shirt.
-(No t-shirt pick up is available outside this time, and delivery or shipping is not available.)
+If you are one of the first 100 people to Donate $40 or more you will get an event t-shirt.
+Come by Kihei Canoe Club between 7 a.m. – 8 a.m. on Thanksgiving day to drop off your food donations and pick up your t-shirt.
+(No t-shirt pick up is available outside this time, and delivery or shipping is not available, if you are not one of the first 100 people to register no t-shirt or refund will be given)

 Post any pictures to Instagram or Facebook tagging @HawaiianPaddleSports and use the hashtag #Paddle4Hunger to get re-shared, or post them directly to the 2025 Paddle For Hunger Facebook event page.